Childbutsmart/Childbutsmart/README.md

 <h1>Welcome to my Github profile 👋</h1>

 <h2>💬 About me</h2> <br>
 Hello!
 I'm Faysoil, with 23 years of existence, and I'm passionate about web development and mobile development.
-I'm constantly seekingto learn and take on new challenges.
+I'm constantly seeking to learn and take on new challenges.
 I have a solid foundation in HTML, CSS and Javascript, and I am currently undergoing training as a Web and Mobile Developer at Simplon Marseille.
 Open to both frond-end and back-end development, I am actively seeking internship opportunities that could potientally lead to an apprenticeship ;).

 <h2>👨‍💻 Skills</h2> <br>